-Every day it seems there are more breaches and hacks, some big, some small.
-Dashlane already alerts you to known breaches.
-But Dark Web Monitoring, available with Dashlane Premium, is a tool designed to constantly scan the web for your compromised personal information, and to allow you to take action to secure your accounts after a breach.
+You may often hear that another website or service has experienced a security breach.
+Dashlane already sends alerts about publicly known breaches.
+But Dark Web Monitoring, available with Dashlane Premium, scans the web for any compromised personal information.
+After you're alerted, you can take action to secure your accounts after a breach.

-As its name suggests, Dark Web Monitoring scans the web for any leaked personal data and sends you alerts, so you can take immediate action to protect your accounts.
-You're able to monitor up to 5 email addresses.
-For each email address, Dashlane runs an initial scan that shows all currently findable instances of personal information related to that address.
+You can monitor up to five email addresses.
+For each email address, Dashlane runs an initial scan that turns up all currently findable instances of personal information related to that address.

-The kinds of personal information searched typically include usernames and passwords, credit card numbers, Social Security numbers, phone numbers, and postal and IP addresses.
+The kinds of personal information typically identified include usernames and passwords, credit card numbers, Social Security numbers, phone numbers, and postal and IP addresses.

-These alerts will prompt you to change your affected passwords, which are also then listed under Compromised passwords in the Password Health section of your application.
+These alerts prompt you to change your affected passwords, which are also then listed as compromised passwords in Password Health.

 Setting up Dark Web Monitoring

-Your next step is to log in and click on the link within that email, once you have verified that it is indeed your account, that you made the request, and that you wish to confirm the setup.
-Note that for security reasons this link is valid for only 24 hours.
+Your next step is to log in to your email account and select the link in the email Dashlane just sent you after you verify that it's indeed your account, that you made the request, and that you want to confirm the setup.
+For security reasons, this link is valid for only 24 hours.

-As always, if you should have but did not receive the email, please check your spam folder.
+If you didn't receive the email, check your spam folder.

-If you are fortunate enough for your scan to have found zero hits on your data, this is great news!
-The page will propose that you perform the scan using other email addresses.
+You may be fortunate enough for your scan to have found zero hits on your data.
+The page will propose that you perform the scan with other email addresses.

-Otherwise, you will be shown a page like the one below, indicating the number and kinds of your data that were found by the scan, and especially to which accounts they were linked.
+Otherwise, you're taken to a page, that indicates the number and kinds of your data that were found by the scan, and especially to which accounts they were linked.

 Your Dark Web Monitoring alerts

-Once Dark Web Monitoring is set up, you can always find the email addresses for which the monitoring is active by checking in your Identity Dashboard.
-Remember, to activate an email address you must verify the account through the email we send you.
-Before this has been completed, the email address will be marked "pending".
+After Dark Web Monitoring is set up, you can find the email addresses that are monitored in Dark Web Monitoring in the app.
+Remember, to activate an email address, you need to verify the account through the email Dashlane sends you.
+The email address is marked "pending" until you verify it.

-Once an address is active, your Dark Web Monitoring will constantly search for your compromised data, and will send you both an email and an in-app alert like the one below whenever it finds any.
+After an address is active, Dark Web Monitoring constantly searches for any compromised data and sends you both an email and an in-app alert whenever any is found.